$\tau$-invariants for knots in rational homology spheres: Introduction

-We begin in Section 2 with the construction of the collection $\{\tau_{\mathfrak{s}}(Y,K)\}_{\mathfrak{s}\in\S(Y)}$ and conclude with a method for computing the Alexander grading from a Heegaard diagram.
-In Section 3 we turn to understanding how these invariants transform under change of orientation of $Y$ and $K$ as well as conjugation of $\mathfrak{s}$ and connected sums.
+We begin in Section 2 with the construction of our invariants and conclude with a method for computing the Alexander grading from a Heegaard diagram.
+In Section 3 we turn to understanding how our invariants transform under change of orientation of $Y$ and $K$ as well as conjugation of $\mathfrak{s}$ and connected sums.
 Section 4 is devoted to describing the relationship between the knot filtration and certain maps on Floer homology determined by cobordisms between 3-manifolds.
 In Section 5 we give the proof of Theorem \ref{maintheorem}.
-Finally in Section 6 we compute some explicit examples of $\tau$-invariants for knots in lens spaces.
+Finally in Section 6 we compute some explicit examples.